Brainfock/Brainfock/README.md

 Contribution & support
 --------------------------
 Want to contribute?
 Great!
-Just create a pull request and you're in - welcome!
+I'll be very happy to get help.
+More info is coming closer to public code release.

 Contacts